When Lennon and McCartney Almost Went on ‘SNL’

 The two old friends had, for the most part, been estranged since the final days of the Beatles.
 Their feud had been public and nasty—accusations and condemnations had been traded.
 Lennon had even written a song, asking his former songwriting partner, “How Do You Sleep?”

-But their rancor had begun to fade somewhat by 1976 and, on this evening, they were together, just hanging out.
+But their rancor had begun to fade somewhat by 1976 and, on the evening of April 24, they were together, just hanging out.
 Paul and his wife Linda just happened to be visiting McCartney’s old friend at John and Yoko Ono’s apartment at the Dakota—just over a mile away from NBC Studios—and the TV was on.

 At first, John wasn’t so pleased that the couple had showed up unannounced at his home.
 He told Playboy magazine in 1980, “That was a period when Paul just kept turning up at our door with a guitar.
 I would let him in, but finally I said to him, ‘Please call before you come over.
 It’s not 1956 and turning up at the door isn’t the same anymore.
 You know, just give me a ring.’
 He was upset by that, but I didn’t mean it badly.
 I just meant that I was taking care of a baby all day and some guy turns up at the door.”